BadReview-Org/BadReview/README.md

 ```

 Once the database is initialized, you can just run `dotnet run` command to start the API.
 This will leave the server running and listening requests at the ports specified in the **Properties/launchSettings.json** file (**5003 by default**).\
-You can now use [Postman](https://www.postman.com/) or any other client to test the API endpoints, or launch the **BadReview.Client** app to do so.
+You can now use <a href="https://www.postman.com/" target="_blank" rel="noopener noreferrer">Postman</a> or any other client to test the API endpoints, or launch the **BadReview.Client** app to do so.

 ### Client